mithrandie/csvq/docs/_posts/2006-01-02-transaction.md

 ### Start Transaction

-A transaction is started automatically when the statements execution is started, or after a commit or rollback statement is executed.
+A transaction is started automatically when the procedure execution is started, or after a commit or rollback statement is executed.

 ### Terminate Transaction

 A transaction is terminated when a commit or rollback statement is executed.

-If the statements execution is normally terminated, commit all of the changes automatically.
+If the procedure is normally terminated, then commit all of the changes automatically.

-If some errors occurred in the statements execution, roll all of the changes back automatically.
+If some errors occurred in the procedure, then roll all of the changes back automatically.

-If the statements execution is exited by [EXIT statement]({{ '/reference/control-flow.html#exit' | relative_url }}), roll all of the changes back automatically.
+If the procedure is exited by [EXIT statement]({{ '/reference/control-flow.html#exit' | relative_url }}), then roll all of the changes back automatically.

 ### Commit Statement